oneapi-src/SYCLomatic/docs/_include_files/options_def.rst

   allows allocation of local memory objects at the kernel functor scope.
 - ``=logical-group``: Experimental helper function used to logically group work-items.
+- ``=masked_sub_group_operation``: Experimental helper function used to execute sub-group operation with mask.
 - ``=nd_range_barrier``: Experimental helper function used to help cross group synchronization during migration.
-- ``=user-defined-reductions``: Experimental extension that allows user define reductions.
-- ``=masked_sub_group_operation``: Experimental helper function used to execute sub-group operation with mask.
-- ``=dpl-experimental-api``: Experimental extension that allows use of experimental oneDPL APIs.
 - ``=occupancy-calculation``: Experimental helper function used to calculate occupancy.
+- ``=user-defined-reductions``: Experimental extension that allows user-defined reductions.

 .. _end-use-experimental-features: